Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.96 team ERA that ranks sixth among all league pitching staffs.
+- The Twins have the eighth-ranked team ERA across all MLB pitching staffs (3.95).

-- In his most recent outing on Wednesday against the Cleveland Guardians, the right-hander tossed seven scoreless innings while surrendering three hits.
+- In his most recent appearance on Saturday against the Texas Rangers, the righty went six innings, allowing one earned run while surrendering three hits.

+- The 27-year-old has put up an ERA of 4.20, with 10.9 strikeouts per nine innings, in 24 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.